List of Victor and Valentino characters: Valentino

 Valentino Calavera is a 12-year-old half-brother who is the older of the two.
 He is slightly taller than Vic and is somewhat rotund in appearance.
 He wears a red-orange poncho that covers his entire top half.
 He is calm, well-disciplined, kind and tends to be the more responsible of the two.
 While he occasionally is the reason for some of the supernatural occurrences, more often than not, he gets dragged into adventures by Vic.
 Despite being slightly overweight, he is shown to be physical when he needs to be.
 He collects things as a hobby and has a habit of trying to keep things clean and organized, implying that he might have OCD.
 He can be overly confident and sometimes displays a superiority complex, but will become humbled after each strange encounter and will realize when he has gone too far.
 Val tends to be the more emotional of the brothers and is quick to fall in love or display an attraction towards girls.
 He is also more artistic than Vic and more appreciative of the simpler and older things in life.
 He claims to have a good repertoire with elders, calling himself the "Boomer-ang".
 Val is more mature than Vic, but he just wants to have the same enjoyment most kids have.

 Val cares deeply for his family, despite the issues he might have.
 While Vic picks on his soft nature, he gets back at him by poking fun at his uncoordinated behavior.
 He sometimes wishes he were an only child, but at the end of the day, finds himself rescuing his younger brother from the dangers they bring upon themselves.
 He also adores his grandma Chata and does everything he can to appease her while also trying to refrain from disappointing her in any way.
 Unlike Vic, Val gets along well with the other kids in Monte Macabre.
 He mostly hangs out with Isabella, Rosita, Cacao, Guillermo, Reynaldo and Reynalda, all of whom share most of his interests and take part in the various activities that he sets up.
 He takes his rivalry with Charlene and Pineapple very seriously to the point that he considers it desperate when he chooses to hang out with them.
 Early in the series, he has crush on Isabella due to her intellect, which he was initially jealous of, and has started trying to be closer to her, eventually becoming a couple in "The Matchmaker".
 However, the relationship ends in "Starry Eyes" when she turns out to be a Mega-mime.
 He is much more respectful to Don Jalapeño, but just like his brother, he will mock and prank him just to see him get angry.

-By the series finale, it is implied that he and Victor are demigods.
+By the series finale, it is implied that he and Victor are demigods (see above).